mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

   # When set to true, fishing rod will not move grabbed entity towards you
   PreventHook: false
   Commands:
-    # When set to true player will see full list of posible commands when performing /cmi command without defining specific command
+    # When set to true player will see full list of possible commands when performing /cmi command without defining specific command
     # When set to false we will return 'No command found' feedback message
     ShowMainHelpPage: true
     Near: